 We all go through periods of emotional distress.
 For some people, the problems are short-term, and no treatment is needed.

 But for others, participating in talk therapy can make a significant difference in how they feel and possibly change their outlook on life.

-Whether you’re dealing with the loss of a loved one, coping with a medical illness, or feeling anxious, stressed, or depressed, it might be time to consider talk therapy.
+Whether you’re dealing with losing a loved one, coping with a medical illness, or feeling anxious, stressed, or depressed, it might be time to consider talk therapy.

-But for others, talk therapy may simply serve as a safe place to discuss feelings and emotions triggered by daily stressors, a medical illness, relationship issues, grief and loss, or the impact of a specific trauma.
+For some people, talk therapy may serve as a safe place to discuss feelings and emotions triggered by daily stressors, a medical illness, relationship issues, grief and loss, or the impact of a specific trauma.

-Once the issues are identified, a therapist will help you understand how these stressors are affecting your life and work to develop strategies and solutions to help decrease the severity of the symptoms.
+Once the issues are identified, a therapist will help you understand how these stressors affect your life and work to develop strategies and solutions to help decrease the severity of the symptoms.

 In general, a talk therapy session lasts about an hour, often 50 minutes.
-How often you go to therapy and how long you continue it depends on the severity of symptoms and the treatment plan your therapist develops.
+How often you go to therapy and how long you continue depend on the severity of symptoms and the treatment plan your therapist develops.

 Initially, you may expect to attend therapy once a week.
 While this may seem like a major commitment, attending weekly sessions gives you the chance to develop a relationship with your therapist and adjust to the process.

 The frequency of sessions may change to bimonthly as you develop coping strategies and begin showing signs of improvement.